matt-harvey/dailycashmanager/README.rst

-This will clean all build targets from the project root, including the source tarball (see below) if present, but NOT including the HTML documentation or the User Guide.
+This will clean all build targets from the project root, including the source tarball (see below) if present, but NOT including the HTML documentation.
 This is due to a quirk of CMake.
 To remove the HTML documentation, simply manually delete the "html" directory from the project root.
-To remove the generated User Guide, manually delete the "user_guide/_build" directory.

 Note this will *not* cause the application to be uninstalled from the host system.